brfranzon/ReactFundamentals/README.md

-React Fundamentals.
+# React Fundamentals...

 #function and class components
-# state and props
+#state and props